Cold Sesame Spinach

 - Meanwhile, whisk together the peanut butter, vinegar, soy sauce, honey, and warm water until smooth and creamy, adding more water if you need to.

 - When the spinach is cool enough to handle (about 30 minutes), lift it out of the steamer basket by the handful, and squeeze it to get rid of the extra moisture.
 Divide the spinach into 4 bowls, drizzle a little dressing over each, and top with the sesame seeds.

 Spinach might be the classic food kids aren’t supposed to like.
-The famous Popeye theme song—“I’m strong to the finish, ’cause I eats me spinach!”—was designed to promote the unpopular vegetable, and it worked!
+The famous Popeye theme song—“I’m strong to the finish, ’cause I eats me spinach!” — was designed to promote the unpopular vegetable, and it worked!
 (Some statistics, suggest that spinach eating increased 33 percent in the 1930s.)
-We don’t think you’ll like eating it straight from the can (sorry, Popeye!), so we recommend figuring out how you do like it: if you don’t like spinach cooked, try it raw—as a salad, with your favorite dressing and some tart dried cranberries.
-If you don’t like it raw, try it cooked (see our recipe, below).
-But do try it: Spinach is not just delicious; it’s insanely healthy—loaded with more vitamins and minerals than almost any food you can eat.
+We don’t think you’ll like eating it straight from the can (sorry, Popeye!), so we recommend figuring out how you do like it: if you don’t like spinach cooked, try it raw — as a salad, with your favorite dressing and some tart dried cranberries.
+If you don’t like it raw, try it cooked (see our recipe, above).
+But do try it: Spinach is not just delicious; it’s insanely healthy — loaded with more vitamins and minerals than almost any food you can eat.
 So open your mind, and think again!